jacobgil/jacobgil.github.io/_posts/2020-12-31-exploring-explainability-for-vision-transformers.md

 # Gradient Attention Rollout for Class Specific Explainability

+*Edit - it turns out there is another technique out there about this!*

+*Apart from what I implemented below, I refer you to Hila Chefer's [Transformer Interpretability Beyond Attention Visualization](https://arxiv.org/pdf/2012.09838v1.pdf) and their [github repo.](https://disq.us/url?url=https%3A%2F%2Fgithub.com%2Fhila-chefer%2FTransformer-Explainability%3ABKmLV7ssfTVusVFB51ifZBGq4ec&cuid=4756419)*

+---

 Another question we can ask is - "What in the image contributes to a higher output score in category 42?"

 Or in other words, Class Specific Explainability.